 Regular maintenance is your best line of defense.
 Some key prevention tips include:

-If you’re located in Florida, particularly searching for pest control Anna Maria FL, it’s important to schedule seasonal inspections due to the area’s high humidity and pest activity.
+If you’re located in Florida, particularly searching for pest control in Anna Maria, FL, it’s important to schedule seasonal inspections due to the area’s high humidity and pest activity.

 Carpenter Ants vs Termites: The Bottom Line